zaidShishani/BETCA/stage 1.md

 ***
 ## 3
 1. List of requirement to get our website running :

-A home page to welcome the user
+* A home page to welcome the user
-A store page holding the Items that are up for sale and add them into an array A cart that saves Items from store that are added
+* A store page holding the Items that are up for sale and add them into an array
+*  cart that saves Items from store that are added
-A cancel and buy buttons to buy or cancel the order
+* A cancel and buy buttons to buy or cancel the order
-A payment pop up to enter your card info
+* A payment pop up to enter your card info

 ***